facebookexperimental/resctl-demo/resctl-bench/doc/iocost-tune.md

 First group properties (applies to all sub-runs)
 ------------------------------------------------

-#### `gran` (float, default: 0.1)

-The granularity used when fitting lines to data points.
-The finer the granularity, the more cycles are needed.

 #### `scale-min` (fraction, default: 0.01)

 The minimum scale factor.
 No solution will scale below.
 See `scale-max`.